Tex Murphy

-Tex Murphy is a series of adventure games designed by Chris Jones.
+Tex Murphy is a series of video games designed by Chris Jones.
 The eponymous main character is portrayed in live-action by Chris Jones himself.
 He is characterized as a down-on-his-luck private investigator in a post-nuclear future San Francisco, borrowing tropes from both the film noir and cyberpunk genres.

 Games

 Mean Streets (1989)

 Mean Streets is the first game in the Tex Murphy series.
 Unlike later games in the series, it features segments in a variety of genres, including adventure game sequences, side-scrolling action sequences, and an open-world flight simulator.
 It was notable at the time as one of the first commercially available games to use 256-color VGA graphics, as well as for its "RealSound" technology that allowed recorded digital audio to be played back without the need for an external sound card.

 Martian Memorandum (1991)

 Martian Memorandum continues the Tex Murphy storyline, but features more traditional point-and-click adventure gameplay, with inventory-based puzzles and branching dialog trees.
 It uses digitized actors and features short bits of video during conversation, hinting at the FMV style employed in later games.